 When to Use These Activities

-Now that we know the difference, here is how I like to utilize the items in each category:
+Now that I know the difference, here is when I like to utilize the items in each category:

 - High anxiety